The problem with pooled funds

 3. The ETFs own management fees are payable.

-Due to these costs, it appears to be better to use something cheaper such as ART’s low-cost index funds for low balances to avoid the fact that fixed costs are a higher proportion on small balances which eat away at your compounding.
-However, at a certain point, the improved capital gains tax treatment outweighs these costs, at least in super funds with little or no admin fees tied to your balance.
+Due to these costs, it appears to be better to use something cheaper such as low-cost index options in industry funds for low balances to avoid the fact that fixed costs are a higher proportion of small balances that eat away at your compounding.
+However, at a certain point, the improved capital gains tax treatment outweighs these costs, at least in super funds, with little or no admin fees tied to your balance.

-Besides the higher fixed costs, there is a requirement in all these direct investment options to hold at least 20% of your assets (with a fixed minimum of $2,000-$10,000 depending on the fund manager) outside the direct investment options.
-This appears to be required by all funds that offer a direct investment option.
+Besides Australian Super [1], there is a requirement in all these direct investment options to hold at least 20% of your assets (with a fixed minimum of $2,000-$10,000 depending on the fund manager) outside the direct investment options.
+This appears to be required by all other super funds that offer a direct investment option.
 While I haven’t checked all providers, the HostPlus PDS says that in pension phase, the minimum withdrawal comes from this 20% pool, and I imagine their ongoing fees and insurance premiums and any other costs come from this pool.

 The HostPlus PDS says that –